 - Templates and content blocks are user-friendly.

-- Employees are able to create a constant contact newsletter without having to learn a complicated funnel tool.
+- Employees can create a Constant Contact newsletter without having to learn a complicated funnel tool.

-- Council briefing can be done with the help of simple reports.
+- A council briefing can be done using simple reports.

-Mailchimp can still be used – particularly where there is a need for advanced segmentation – however, the additional framework around journeys and data may appear to be a bit much for communications teams that only require good email marketing services rather than a full marketing cloud.
+Mailchimp can still be used – particularly where there is a need for advanced segmentation – however, the additional framework around journeys and data may seem a bit much for communications teams that only require good email marketing services rather than a full marketing cloud.

 Ecommerce & Online Retailers